* All About Mormons Newsletter *

 1 Corinthians 13:3

-And though I bestow all my goods to feed [the poor], and though I give my body to be burned, and have not charity, it profiteth me nothing.
+though I give my body to be burned, and have not charity, it

 Moroni 7:45-48

 Wherefore, my beloved brethren, if ye have not charity, ye are nothing, for charity never faileth.
-Wherefore, cleave unto charity, which is the greatest of all, for all things must fail—
+Wherefore, cleave unto charity, which is the greatest of all, for all things must fail

 But charity is the pure love of Christ, and it endureth forever; and whoso is found possessed of it at the last day, it shall be well with him.